michauhl/RBPBench/README.md

 There are currently six modes available:
 `rbpbench search`, `rbpbench batch`, `rbpbench optex`, `rbpbench info`, `rbpbench dist`, and `rbpbench compare`.
+`rbpbench search` can be used to search for RBP motifs in genomic regions, supplying any number of RBPs (database or user-defined ones).
+ `rbpbench batch` is `rbpbench search` extended to multiple input files (files containing genomic regions), with one RBP for search set for each input file.
+`rbpbench optex` can be ignored for now (still experimental).

+`rbpbench info` informs about the current motif database content (numbers of RBPs and motifs).
+`rbpbench dist` is designed to plot nucleotide distribution at specifed genomic positions.
+Finally, `rbpbench compare` is used to compare multiple search results (e.g. to compare peak caller peformance, see examples [above](#comparisons-between-search-results)).

 ### Inputs